-As your mouth becomes accustomed to the dentures, these problems should go away.
-Follow-up appointments with the dentist are generally needed after dentures are inserted so the fit can be checked and adjusted.
+As your mouth becomes accustomed, these problems should go away.
+Follow-up appointments with the dentist are generally needed after insertion so the fit can be checked and adjusted.
 If any problem persists, particularly irritation or soreness, be sure to consult your dentist.

 Even if you wear full dentures, you still have to practice good dental hygiene.
 Brush your gums, tongue, and roof of your mouth every morning with a soft-bristled brush before inserting your dentures to stimulate circulation in your tissue and remove plaque.
 Like your teeth, your dentures should be brushed daily to remove food particles and plaque to keep them from staining.

 - Rinse your dentures before brushing to remove loose food or debris.